RoboCop 2: Critical response

 Jay Scott, of The Globe and Mail, was one of the few prominent critics who admired the film calling it a "sleek and clever sequel.
 For fans of violent but clever action films, RoboCop 2 may be the sultry season's best bet: you get the gore of Total Recall and the satiric smarts of Gremlins 2: The New Batch in one high-tech package held together by modest B-movie strings.
 RoboCop 2 alludes to classics of horror and science-fiction (Frankenstein, Metropolis, Westworld), for sure, but it also evokes less rarefied examples of the same genres–Forbidden Planet, Godzilla, and that Z-movie about Hitler's brain in a bottle.
 It's ironic that the directorial coach of the first RoboCop, Paul Verhoeven, went on to Total Recall; couldn't he see that the script for Robo 2 was sleeker and swifter than Arnie's cumbersome vehicle?
 His absence in the driver's seat is happily unnoticed because Irvin Kershner, the engineer of sequels that often zip qualitatively past the originals (The Empire Strikes Back, The Return of a Man Called Horse, and the best Sean Connery–James Bond of all, Never Say Never Again), has tuned-up the premise until it purrs."

-Review aggregation website Rotten Tomatoes retrospectively collected 39 reviews to give the film a score of 28%, with an average rating of 4.70/10.
-The site's consensus reads, "A less satisfying rehash that generally lives down to the negative stereotype of sequels, Robocop 2 tries to deliver more of everything and ends up with less".
+Review aggregation website Rotten Tomatoes retrospectively collected 41 reviews to give the film a score of 29%, with an average rating of 4.70/10.
+The site's consensus reads: "A less satisfying rehash that generally lives down to the negative stereotype of sequels, Robocop 2 tries to deliver more of everything and ends up with less".
 On Metacritic the film has a score of 42 based on reviews from 22 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade B−, on scale of A to F.

-The plot element of Detroit's bankruptcy received attention from the news media after this actually happened in 2013.
+The film received attention in 2013 from news media, due to its plot predicting Detroit filing for bankruptcy in the future.